simondlevy/ArduEye/README.md

-This repository contains Aruduino libraries for using the Stonyman2 vision chip from Centeye.
+This repository contains Aruduino libraries for using the Stonyman2 vision chip from Centeye, Inc.
 Most of this code was adapted from the original [ArduEye repositories](https://github.com/ArduEye), following current Arduino practices.